farazfaraz/Internet-Of-Things-hand-gesture-sound-recognition-/README.md

         break

 ```
-For understanding you Raspberry configuration you have to write this comment in the terminal : pinout
+For understanding you Raspberry configuration you have to write this command in the terminal : pinout
 ![pinout](https://user-images.githubusercontent.com/50530596/127731499-71378a4b-9358-4dd6-a91a-71002106c624.png)